nautechsystems/nautilus_trader/docs/integrations/databento.md

 The integration provides a decoder which can convert DBN format data to Nautilus objects.
 You can read more about the DBN format [here](https://docs.databento.com/knowledge-base/new-users/dbn-encoding).

-The same Rust implemented decoder is used for:
+The same Rust implemented Nautilus decoder is used for:
 - Loading and decoding DBN files from disk
 - Decoding historical and live data in real time